estelle/csstdg/transforms.md

 If you then animate the element's rotation angle, it will rotate from its translated, scaled state to the new angle, and its translation and scale will remain in place.

-What makes this interesting is that even if you don't explicitly specify a transition or animation, you can still create additive transforms via the user-interaction psuedo-classes, such as `:hover`.
+What makes this interesting is that even if you don't explicitly specify a transition or animation, you can still create additive transforms via the user-interaction pseudo-classes, such as `:hover`.
 That's because things like hover effects are types of transitions—they're just not invoked using the transition properties.
 Thus, you could declare:

 	img#one {transform: translateX(100px) scale(1.2);}
 	img#one:hover {transform: rotate(-45deg);}